 To encourage good urban design that contributes positively to the fabric of the Town and to prevent further proliferation of estate housing.
+To enhance the town, housing developments must have good pedestrian access to the town centre facilities.

 People come to Frome to live, shop, eat, work, or simply to visit.
 This is a historic market town with a rich heritage and diversity of buildings and open spaces catering for a wide range of interests and activities.
 Diversity in design is part of the essential character of the Town, but quality and context should not be compromised.